 Issues with this script can be divided into the following categories: Readability, Direction, and Technical Requirements.

-Since a voice talent may receive dozens of pages worth of text to record in a single session, the voice talent cannot read the entire script ahead of time.
-Instead, the voice talent relies on visual cues to determine how the script should be read.
+Since a voice actor may receive dozens of pages worth of text to record in a single session, the voice actor cannot read the entire script ahead of time.
+Instead, the voice actor relies on visual cues to determine how the script should be read.
 Therefore, the script's appearance, formatting, and layout – ie its readability – make a difference in whether the talent is successful at reading the script smoothly and in a minimum number of takes.
 If you're paying by the hour, more takes equals more money.

 The readability problems in our sample script are as follows: